Customize Consent Preferences

 Cleveland was founded in 1796 by General Moses Cleaveland, who led a surveying party to the area with the intention of establishing a new settlement.
 The city’s strategic location on the southern shore of Lake Erie made it a key hub for trade and transportation, setting the stage for its future waterfront development.

-See also What Are The Historical Sites Along The Cuyahoga River In Cleveland?
+See also What Are The Historic Theaters And Entertainment Venues In Cleveland?

 Growth of the Port